maureennc/big-omics-pipelines/README.md

 - **GSE207173**: Single-cell sequencing of splenocytes following *T. gondii* infection.
   [Link to dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE207173)

+The following dataset is publicly available on Nanostring's website:
 - **CosMx SMI Mouse Brain FFPE Dataset**: Coronal hemisphere, CosMx Mouse Neuroscience Panel [Link to dataset](https://nanostring.com/products/cosmx-spatial-molecular-imager/ffpe-dataset/cosmx-smi-mouse-brain-ffpe-dataset/)

 Some datasets related to the code in this repository are part of ongoing research by doctoral trainees and have yet to be published.
 As these projects are completed and the datasets are deposited into public repositories, this section will be updated with the relevant links.
 Please check back for updates.